app.build: A Production Framework for Scaling Agentic Prompt-to-App Generation with Environment Scaffolding

 \subsection{Open vs Closed Model Performance}

 We evaluated Claude Sonnet 4 against two open-weights models using the TypeScript/tRPC stack with simplified validation pipeline (AB-01 Boot + AB-02 Prompt Correspondence only) ensuring the app is bootable and renders correctly.
 Claude achieved 86.7\% success rate, establishing our closed-model baseline at \$110.20 total cost.
 Qwen3-Coder-480B-A35B reached 70\% success rate (80.8\% relative performance) while GPT OSS 120B managed only 30\% success rate.
 Both open models were accessed via OpenRouter, resulting in significantly lower costs: \$12.68 for Qwen3 and \$4.55 for GPT OSS.

 The performance gap reveals that environment scaffolding alone cannot eliminate the need for capable foundation models.
 However, leading open-weights models like Qwen3 demonstrate that structured environments can enable production-viable performance at substantially reduced costs.
-The 9x cost reduction for 19\% performance loss represents a viable tradeoff.
+The 8.2x cost reduction per viable app for 19\% performance loss represents a viable tradeoff for many production scenarios.

 \textbf{Template detection reveals inflated success rates.} Our evaluation uncovered a critical issue: many apps that pass healthcheck validation are non-functional "Under Construction" templates with zero functionality.
 For GPT-OSS-120B, 43.3\% passed AB-01 (Boot), but only 30.0\% passed both AB-01 and AB-02 (Prompt Correspondence), with manual inspection revealing that a substantial portion of bootable apps were generic placeholder scaffolding rather than functional implementations.
 In contrast, Qwen3-Coder-480B-A35B achieved 86.7\% healthcheck pass and 70.0\% true success, showing better prompt adherence with fewer template generations. \emph{The Success column in Table~\ref{tab:large-scale-automated} reports only viable non-template apps that passed AB-02 validation, while HC Pass includes all bootable apps regardless of functionality}, demonstrating why boot checks alone are insufficient for evaluating code generation quality.